MrMipya/TextSpammingTool/Readme.md

 ## Built With

 - Java Swing - GUI framework for Java applications.

-## Acknowledgments

-- Background image from Unsplash (example.com).
-- Icon from IconFinder (example.com).
+- Figma      - Designing the GUI

 ## License